ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

-# Top 5 Things To Do With Ergo Appkit
+# 5 Ways Ergo Application Development Is Changed Forever Thanks To Appkit

 [Ergo Appkit](https://github.com/aslesarenko/ergo-appkit) is a library for polyglot development of Ergo Applications based on